picsoung/blogposts/hacking_apitools_api.md

     }
 }
 ```
-If the response has a status 201 it means that service was sucessfuly created.
-Store `data._id` we wil need it for later.
+If the response returns a 201 status it means that service was sucessfuly created.
+Store `data._id`, we will need it later.

-##Push middleware
+####Adding middleware to the service
-Now that we have created a new service we want to add middleware.
-Middleware are small snippet of Lua code that are executed when you make a call through APItools.
+Once the new service has been created, middleware can be added.
+Middleware modules are small snippets of Lua code that are executed when you make a call through APItools.

-Middleware could be turn on or off, depending if you want them active or not.
-You can also change the order of middleware, so one will be executed before others.
+Middleware modules can be turned on or off, depending on if you want them active or not.
+You can also change the order of the middleware modules choosing the order in which they are executed.

-In theory using the API you can load all the existing middleware of a service and see in which order they are executed.
-But in our case we wanted to do some simple for the user, so he did not have to think about it.
-We would simply flush the existing middleware pipeline and push our own.
+In theory using the API you can load all the existing middleware modules of a service and see in which order they are executed.
+But in our case we didn't need that and we simply flushed the existing middleware pipeline and pushed our own.

-We had write snippets of lua code we want to push as middleware.
+We have written a few snippets of Lua code we wanted to push as middleware modules.

-First we have to create a middleware object.
+The first thing to do is creating a middleware object.

 ```
 mw_uuid = uuid(); //Generate a unique id to identify the middleware